 Property and equipment are reviewed for impairment if the use of the asset significantly changes or another indicator of possible impairment is identified.
-If the carrying amount for the asset is not recoverable, the asset is written down to the fair value.
-Assets were impaired in the amounts of \$20,000 and \$9,803 for the years ended June 30, 2017 and 2016.
+If the carrying amount for the asset is not recoverable, the asset is written down to its fair value.
+Assets were impaired in the amount of \$20,000 for the year ended June 30, 2017.